cobalthq/cobalt-product-public-docs/content/en/Scans/_index.md

 while testing every input it might find.
 Then those URLs are sent to the scanner to be tested for any vulnerabilities.

 Coverage is a fundamental aspect of a scan, as it may be the difference between a useful, successful scan and an uninformative scan.

 ## How to Contact Support

-For support, please reach out to your CSM or email us at dast@cobalt.io.
+For support, please reach out to your CSM or email us at <dast@cobalt.io>.

 <!-- links -->

-[Report types]: #report-types
 [configuring a target]: /platform-deep-dive/scans/targets#adding-a-web-or-api-target
 [here]: /platform-deep-dive/scans/scans